You are here

 A unique emergency department dedicated to children

-Ballad Health is dedicated to our pediatric patients, and have a family-friendly waiting room, with safe play areas and toys.
+Ballad Health is dedicated to our pediatric patients throughout East Tennessee and Southwest Virginia, and have a family-friendly waiting room, with safe play areas and toys.

 The state-of-the-art emergency facility at Niswonger Children’s Hospital has the right equipment to quickly and effectively treat children in our eight patient rooms and four transitional rooms.

 Our physicians are board-certified in pediatrics, and our nurses are experienced in treating children of all ages.

 And in the event a child requires advanced care, the Children’s Emergency medical staff has access to the pediatric specialists from Niswonger Children’s, as well as the full range of services available at Johnson City Medical Center.

 Children who need inpatient care don’t need to be transferred to another facility.
 They are admitted to Niswonger Children’s, on the same campus as Johnson City Medical Center.

 Why is an ER dedicated to children important?